 The organizational structure of the SJTA reflects the expanded services and facilities of the Authority as follows:

 The Finance Department is responsible for the budget, capital program and all accounting, purchasing, and treasury functions of the Authority as well as payroll and debt management.
 It is also responsible for directing all financial transactions undertaken by the Authority such as debt issuance, refinancing, and long and short-term investments.
-Frank F. Frankowski, Director of Finance oversees the department.
+Frank F. Frankowski serves as CFO, Treasurer and Director of Finance.

 The Information and Tolls Technology Department develops, operates, and maintains the software, hardware, and telecommunications systems of the SJTA.
 This includes the electronic toll collection system, E-ZPass operations, finance and administrative information systems, the Wide Area Network (WAN) that connects the facilities, oversight of sub-contractor cash toll collection and toll operations staffing schedules.
 Additionally, the department obtains and produces monthly statistical traffic summaries and manages the toll violations program.
 Joel T. Falk, Director of Information and Tolls Technology oversees the department.

 The General Marketing / Communications Department informs the public of Authority news and handles all media relations.
 The department is responsible for the development of general SJTA events, general marketing and roadway advertising campaigns.
 The department also handles the release of public information, relays OPRA requests to the appropriate officer, and fosters public relations through events, publications, promotions, outreach programs and community relations.